Saint Lucia Day: A Celebration of Light

 LinkedIn

 December 13th, Saint Lucia Day is a celebration of light.
-A beautiful way to celebrate the spirit of Christmas, a season of love, peace and tolerance, is to introduce your children to celebrations taking place in different cultures around the world.
-Learning of histories and stories, tasting festive foods, and accepting foreign traditions opens hearts and minds.
+A beautiful way to honor the spirit of Christmas, a season of love, peace and tolerance, is to introduce children to festivities taking place in different cultures around the world.
+Learning of histories and stories, tasting festive foods, and honoring foreign traditions opens hearts and minds.
 In turn, family bonds are strengthened while merrymaking together.

-If you would like to celebrate St. Lucia Day, I have included ideas to bring Lucia’s story into your home.
+Following the tradition of families in Sweden, you can bring Lucia’s story into your home of learning and celebrate St. Lucia Day with loved ones.
 On December 13th, Swedish children awaken early and dress in white nightgowns.
-The eldest daughter in the family, when she is old enough, ties a red sash around her waist, places a candle wreath on her head and leads the sibling procession to their parents’ darkened bedroom.
+The eldest daughter in the family ties a red sash around her waist, places a candle wreath on her head and leads the sibling procession to their parents’ darkened bedroom.
 They present their mother and father with a breakfast tray of lussekatter (bright saffron buns), pepparkakor (gingersnaps) and cups of steaming coffee.
 This gesture creates a thoughtful contribution to the family’s Christmastide traditions.

 Music plays an important part in Saint Lucia traditions.
 Classical Christmas carols such as Oh Come All Ye Faithful and Silent Night can be sung or played in the background adding to the reverence and calming spirit of your family’s observance of Saint Lucia Day.
 You are invited to add this Swedish Saint Lucia playlist to your festivities.